 Els 4 Gats

-It is one of the oldest and most active restaurants in Barcelona.
-A classic frequented by both locals and tourists.
+It is one of the oldest and still-operating restaurants in Barcelona.
+A true classic frequented by both locals and tourists.

 📍C/ de Montsió, 3